UrloMythus/MammaMia/README.md

 |HOST| The host for the Flask APP|
 |PORT| The port for the Flask APP.
 Default: 8080 |

+  For now Mysterius must be kept disabled if you do not know what you are doing.

 Check those links to get the new Domain for the providers.